aeternity/protocol/channels/ON-CHAIN.md

 * `round` being greater than the last on-chain `round` for that channel id.
 If the last on-chain transaction had been produced by forced progress, the `round` can also be equal to it.
-In this case the co-signed payload overwrites the on-chain produced signle-signed force progress
+In this case the co-signed payload overwrites the on-chain produced single-signed force progress

 The payload can be either empty or a signed transaction.
 If the payload is empty - the channel is closed according to